91st Bombardment Group: 1944-1945

 Beginning 16 March 1944, the 91st began receiving replacement B-17's that were by a change in USAAF policy no longer painted olive drab, and the bomber force became almost completely "natural metal finish" by July 1944.
 The 1st Combat Bomb Wing, of which the 91st was a part, adopted the use of a red empennage and wingtips in June 1944 to more easily identify its groups during assembly for missions.
 The 91st retained its "Triangle A" tail marking as well.

-The intensity of operations during this phase is reflected by the 100 B-17's lost by the 91st Bomb Group during 1944, compared to 84 in 1943, despite the diminution of the Luftwaffe during the spring and summer.
+The intensity of operations during this phase is reflected by the 100 B-17's lost by the 91st Group during 1944, compared to 84 in 1943, despite the diminution of the Luftwaffe during the spring and summer.
 Radar-directed flak became very proficient in defending critical targets and the fighter force hoarded its pilots and fuel for occasional mass interceptions of the bombers.

 The 91st BG experienced its worst loss of the war during this period on 2 November 1944, when it attacked the I.G.
 Farbenindustrie A.G. synthetic oil plant at Leuna, southeast of Merseburg, Germany.
 Suffering several losses to intense flak, for which this target was notorious, the 91st found itself isolated from the bomber stream at the division rally point, where it was attacked by large numbers of Fw 190A-R8 sturm fighters of IV./JG 3.
 In all, thirteen B-17s of the 91st were shot down out of 37 dispatched and half of the remainder suffered major battle damage.
 49 of the 117 crewmen aboard the Fortresses were killed and the remainder captured.

-The 91st Bomb Group experienced its final aircraft loss on 17 April 1945, and flew its last mission, to Pilsen, Czechoslovakia, on 25 April.
+The 91st Group experienced its final aircraft loss on 17 April 1945, and flew its last mission, to Pilsen, Czechoslovakia, on 25 April.
 The 91st had been alerted for 500 combat missions, of which 160 were scrubbed or recalled and 340 completed.
 Immediately after VE Day, it flew three days of operations to rescue Allied POWs incarcerated at Stalag Luft I in Barth, Germany, as part of Operation Revival, bringing out 2,032 prisoners.